Welcome

 Styles

-Goldens come in a variety of styles, as outlined below:
+Goldens come in a variety of styles:

 My personal favorites that I wear daily are my Super-Stars.
 I also own the Hi Star and Purestar styles.